 Charlemont's zoning by-laws will create a pattern of development very different from its historical patterns.
 It encourages scattered residential development on all roadways including Rte.
-2. Charlemont's zoning does not reflect the desire of the town to protect open space, farmland, forests, or to concentrate development near existing infrastructure.
-Remaining pastures and woodlands will continue to be encroached upon by larger lot residential development.
-Charlemont may want to consider implementing a sustained land protection effort and revisions to the zoning by-laws so that the pattern of future development retains the town's rural character.
-Unless this occurs, Charlemont will likely experience sprawl of predominantly single-family residential development on lots of $1-1\frac{1}{2}$ acres in size over much of the developable acreage.
+2. Charlemont's zoning by-laws are designed to retain the town's rural character while encouraging much needed residential development.
+Unless this occurs, Charlemont will likely experience distributed development of predominantly single-family residential development on lots of $1-1\frac{1}{2}$ acres in size over much of the developable acreage.
 The potential results of this type of development pattern are reflected in the following build-out analysis.